 - Heat 1 tablespoon of water in a large pot or Dutch oven over medium-high heat.
 Add the mushrooms and the walnuts and cook until the all of the liquid has evaporated and the mushrooms have browned, about 8-10 minutes.
 Remove the mushroom/walnut mixture from the pot and set aside.
 (Don't clean out the pan; if there are areas of burned food, just scrape those out.)

 - Heat 1 tablespoon of water in the pot or Dutch oven over medium-high heat.
-Add the vegetable pulp (onions, carrots, celery and garlic) with a pinch of salt to the pot.
+Add the soffritto (onions, carrots, celery and garlic) with a pinch of salt to the pot.
 Saute until all of the liquid cooks off, the color turns from bright orange to a deeper orange-brown, and the volume is reduced by about half, about 10-12 minutes.
 Use the liquid released from the pulp to deglaze (loosen) any dark brown remnants of the mushroom/walnut mixture and blend it in.
 Stir and scrape loose any browned bits from the pan if they form.
 Add water a little at a time if things begin to stick or get too brown.

 - Move the browned pulp aside to the edges of the pot, leaving an empty spot in the center.
 Add the tomato paste to the center of the pot, and cook about 5 minutes until it begins to brown and get dark, but not burn.
 (Keep stirring and scraping, adding water 1 teaspoon at a time and reducing heat a bit only if things start to get too dark or burn.)
 When the tomato paste has browned, stir it into the vegetable pulp.